-Kreiner et al (2020) published a systematic review regarding low back pain diagnosis and treatment.
-Insufficient evidence was found to recommend for or against a particular fusion technique for treatment of low back pain.
-No literature evidence found to adequately address differences in clinical outcomes or functional status for single level vs. multilevel fusions.
+Kreiner et al (2020) published a systematic review of guidelines for low back pain diagnosis and treatment.
+Insufficient evidence was found to recommend for or against a particular fusion technique for the treatment of low back pain.
+No literature evidence was found to adequately address differences in clinical outcomes or functional status for single-level vs. multilevel fusions.
 No studies were found to address the effectiveness of fusion over discectomy, discectomy with rhizotomy or decompression alone.

-The North American Spine Society (NASS) has recently published the following Coverage Recommendation:

-NASS Coverage Recommendations (2021) Lumbar Fusion (Kreiner et al) 2021: Discusses predominantly lumbar fusion, with mentions of lumbar corpectomy in addition to discectomy as a cause of postoperative spinal instability.

-The American College of Radiology (ACR) Expert Panel on Neurological Imaging has published several guidelines related to myelopathic evaluation:

-• Agarwal et al. (2021) updated the previous Myelopathy Appropriate Use Criteria, with MRI recommended as initial imaging for acute onset myelopathy as well as chronic or progressive myelopathy due to its superior resolution of soft tissue and ability to evaluate surrounding structures.
-CT is designated as May Be Appropriate in the ratings, with CT myelography of possible use prior to surgical intervention.
+The American College of Radiology (ACR) Expert Panel on Neurological Imaging has published appropriateness criteria related to myelopathic evaluation.
+Agarwal et al. (2021) updated the previous criteria for myelopathy with MRI recommended as initial imaging for acute onset myelopathy.
+MRI is also recommended for chronic or progressive myelopathy due to its superior resolution of soft tissue and ability to evaluate surrounding structures.
+CT may be appropriate, with CT myelography of possible use prior to surgical intervention.
+Non-contrast MRI is usually appropriate for low back pain (LBP); radiography and CT may be appropriate for LBP with and without radiculopathy.

-- McDonald et al. (2018) recommend radiography, MRI or CT for initial imaging in new or increasing nontraumatic neck pain, as well as in cervical radiculopathy.
-In patients with a history of cervical spine surgery, radiography and noncontrast CT are primary recommendations with a disagreement on the appropriateness of MRI (contrast and noncontrast).
-CT myelography is rated as May Be Appropriate. - Hutchins et al. (2021) in the Low Back Pain ACR Appropriateness Criteria recommend noncontrast MRI as Usually Appropriate, and radiography and CT as May Be Appropriate in low back pain with and without radiculopathy.
 This applies to surgical candidates with persistence or progression of symptoms having failed six weeks of medical management.
-MRI, CT and CT myelography recommended for suspected cauda equina syndrome.
-In osteoporosis or chronic steroid use, radiography, noncontrast MRI or CT recommended as Usually Appropriate.
+MRI, CT, and CT myelography are recommended for suspected cauda equina syndrome.
+In cases of osteoporosis or chronic steroid use, radiography, non-contrast MRI, or CT is usually appropriate.3